 How to Get Stock Market News

-Many day traders and investors subscribe to a newsfeed so they never miss out on the news that is moving the markets.
+Many day traders and investors subscribe to a newsfeed so they never miss out on the news that is moving the markets and their portfolios.
 Important things to consider when weighing your options include:

 - Does it provide real-time news?